Security-Onion-Solutions/securityonion-docs/rules.rst

 -  rules retrievable as released
 -  license fee per sensor (users are responsible for purchasing enough licenses for their entire deployment)

-To enable Talos Subscriber in an already installed grid, modify the /opt/so/saltstack/local/pillar/minions/<manager.sls> file as follows:
+To enable the Talos Subscriber ruleset in an already installed grid, modify the /opt/so/saltstack/local/pillar/minions/<manager.sls> file as follows:

 ::